 Abstract

 A destructive invasive pest of maize, the FAW (Spodoptera frugiperda J.E.
 Smith; Lepidoptera: Noctuidae) has a high potential for developing insecticide resistance.
 The use of binary insecticide mixtures is becoming more and more advised as a means of enhancing effectiveness and delaying the evolution of resistance.
-This study assessed the acute toxicity of Indoxacarb 15% SG and Emamectin Benzoate 5% SG, both alone and in binary mixtures, against S. frugiperda larvae in their third instar in a lab.
+This study assessed the acute toxicity of Indoxacarb 15% SG and Emamectin Benzoate 5% SG, both alone and in binary mixtures, against S. frugiperda larvae in their third instar under laboratory conditions.
 The leaf-spray method with a 24-hour exposure was used to perform bioassays.
 Emamectin benzoate had LC₅₀ values of 0.31 mg/L, indoxacarb had 1.84 mg/L, and the binary mixture had 0.19 mg/L, according to probit analysis.
 Synergism was confirmed by the mixture's co-toxicity coefficient (CTC), which was 156.
 When compared to individual applications, mortality happened more quickly in the binary mixture, suggesting increased efficacy.
 These results show that in integrated pest management (IPM) programs, mixtures of Emamectin Benzoate and Indoxacarb have the potential to effectively control fall armyworms while lowering the risk of resistance development.

-Keywords Spodoptera frugiperda, fall armyworm, Emamectin Benzoate, Indoxacarb, LC₅₀, synergism, resistance management
+Keywords Spodoptera frugiperda, Emamectin Benzoate, Indoxacarb, LC₅₀, synergism, resistance management

 Introduction

 The FAW (Spodoptera frugiperda J.E.
 Smith), which is native to the Americas, has quickly become one of the most harmful invasive pests in the world since it was first found in Africa in 2016 and India in 2018 (Sharanabasappa et al., 2021).
-It poses a major threat to maize production because it can infect more than 80 crops, migrates quickly, and develops resistance quickly (Prasanna et. al., 2022).
+It poses a major threat to maize production because it can infect more than 80 host plants, migrates quickly, and has a high capacity to develop resistance (Prasanna et. al., 2022; Kandil et al., 2023).
 Chemical control is still the main way to manage FAW, especially on small farms.
 The widespread use of synthetic insecticides, on the other hand, has sped up the development of resistance, which has made traditional molecules less effective (Boaventura et al., 2021).
 To address these challenges, the use of binary mixtures and insecticide rotations is advocated to expand the spectrum of activity, decrease application frequency, and postpone resistance (Ribeiro et al., 2022).
 Emamectin Benzoate, a semi-synthetic derivative of avermectin, affects glutamate-gated chloride channels, which makes lepidopteran larvae hyperpolarized and paralyzed.
 Indoxacarb, an oxadiazine insecticide, functions as a pro-insecticide by obstructing sodium channels in the insect nervous system, thereby inhibiting action potential propagation and feeding (Mallikarjuna et al., 2022).
 They are great candidates for synergistic use because they work in different ways.
 This study aimed to assess the acute toxicity of Emamectin Benzoate 5% SG and Indoxacarb 15% SG, both separately and in combination, against 3rd instar larvae of S. frugiperda under controlled laboratory conditions.

 The FAW (Spodoptera frugiperda) is still a big threat to maize production around the world because it eats a lot of different plants and can quickly adapt.
 Recent studies have highlighted the significance of chemical control in integrated pest management (IPM) programs, particularly the utilization of effective insecticides such as Emamectin Benzoate and Indoxacarb.
 It has been shown in laboratory bioassays that Emamectin Benzoate is extremely toxic, with the LC50 level for second instar larvae as low as 0.089ppm, and in field trials there has been a significant decrease in larval infestation (Abd Elmageed et al., 2022)